 Our ERISA Litigation Practice Group offers a wide range of services, including:

-Have successfully defended plans, employers and administrators in class actions alleging wrongful denial of benefits, breach of fiduciary duties, prohibited transactions, invalid top hat plans, improper funding, failure to disclose information and many other ERISA-related issues.
+- Defend plans, employers and administrators in class actions alleging wrongful denial of benefits, breach of fiduciary duties, prohibited transactions, invalid top hat plans, improper funding, failure to disclose information and many other ERISA-related issues

 Wrongful Denial of Benefits

-Extensive experience in cases representing plans, employers and administrators in several states.
-Have obtained summary judgment where plaintiffs sought several million dollars in damages for alleged wrongful denial of benefits based on various state law claims.
+- Obtained summary judgment where plaintiffs sought several million dollars in damages for alleged wrongful denial of benefits based on various state law claims

 Breach of Fiduciary Duties

-Extensive experience and knowledge in cases involving breach of fiduciary duties, including obtaining summary judgment on alleged breach of fiduciary duty claims, and have pursued breach of fiduciary duty claims on behalf of a plan.
+- Obtained summary judgments on alleged breach of fiduciary duty claims and have pursued breach of fiduciary duty claims on behalf of plans

-Have represented both plans and individuals involving allegations that fiduciaries or related entities engaged in prohibited transactions.
+- Defend both plans and individuals against allegations that fiduciaries or related entities engaged in prohibited transactions

 Top Hat Plans

-Have tried a class action case defending a top hat plan, in what was a case of first impression.
+- Tried a class action case defending a top hat plan in a case of first impression

 Failure to Disclose Information Against Investment Banks

-Have defended investment banks in Enron-related litigation for alleged failure to disclose information which allegedly resulted in several million dollars in damages to plan participants and beneficiaries.
+- Represented investment banks for alleged failure to disclose information which allegedly resulted in damages to plan participants and beneficiaries

-Have successfully defended employers in actions by employees alleging that the employer defendants violated employees’ rights under ERISA when employees were denied the opportunity to receive enhanced retirement benefits.
+- Defended employers in actions by employees alleging that the employer defendants violated employees’ rights under ERISA when employees were denied the opportunity to receive enhanced retirement benefits

 Complex ERISA Preemption Issues